top of page

 Of course, majority of the time I was not going to the movies or skate park.
 I was spending the money on weed.

 I ended up saving money up over time with the plan of getting back in business.
-I started putting my money in with a group of younger students from school each week.
+At the beginning of my Senior year, I started putting my money in with a group of younger students from school each week.

 When we put our money together, we could afford a bigger amount, and everyone got a better share.